 Introducing MA History and Archaeology

 This programme allows you to pursue specialist studies in history in combination with the distinctive insights and methodologies of archaeology.

 Edinburgh has a strong tradition in both history and archaeology and excellent collections of printed and material collections to support intensive study in these disciplines.

-- historical periods from the early Middle Ages to the contemporary world
+- historical periods from the early Middle Ages to the most recent past

 - geographical regions including Britain and Europe, Asia, Africa, and the Americas